 The consequences of pulling out of China are huge.
 It is Apple’s second largest market.
 What’s more, China is where most of the company’s products and the components in its products are made.
 Bloomberg’s Gadfly has an interesting take on this.

-Meanwhile… perhaps New Zealanders ought to be more familiar with VPNs
+Meanwhile… perhaps New Zealanders ought to be more familiar with virtual private networks

 Online advertising failures and successes